 I doubt I’ll go to as many 184 in 2018, but I don’t regret going to so many last year.
 Sorting through the notes brought back a lot of memories.
 Art-wise, 2017 was an unrepeatable pleasure, a thrill.
 The pleasure is from looking at beautiful things, or being made to think by looking at thought-provoking things.
 The thrill is from the smartypants urge to make associations between those things.
 To see the inspiration (imagined or real) of one artist’s work.
 Or at least that’s one way of attempting to justify spending so much time on looking in the first place.

 Looking back, I’m thinking of the ‘America After the Fall‘ exhibition at the Royal Academy, the one I went to the most.
 Over and over, on Saturday and Sunday afternoons, and Friday evenings, after work.
-Looking at Charles Sheeler’s reverent little oils of gleaming factory machinery… all soon to fall to rust and ruin; Stuart Davis’ jazzy brilliance; and the show’s two iconic Hoppers: the sinister gas station at dusk and, above all, New York Movie, the painting at the top of this post.
+Looking at Charles Sheeler’s reverent little oils of gleaming factory machinery… all soon to fall to rust and ruin; Stuart Davis’ jazzy brilliance; and the show’s two iconic Hoppers: the sinister gas station at dusk and, above all, New York Movie, the painting at the bottom of this post.
 That large painting of the poor cinema usher, dead on her feet and leaning against the wall, was the single work I saw most of that year, for the simple reason that it gave me the most back.

 At Richard Nagy in London, I saw a perfectly sinister little Alfred Kubin show – full of Tim Burtonish nightmares.
 Down the road at White Cube, there was Wayne Thiebaud’s beautifully alienating paintings of… cake.
 At Marian Goodman, I saw Hiroshi Sugimoto’s glossy yet moving photos of abandoned theatres.